M: 07788 857 092 | E: firstname.lastname@example.org

 Before the Consultation

-Consultations usually last between one and half to two hours, although this may be longer if two or more dogs are involved.
+Consultations times vary, depending on whether it is our first conversation or whether we are catching up and working through the last few weeks events.
 During the consultation your dog’s problems will be discussed in detail and the dog will be assessed using an approach that focuses on your pet’s medical history, diet, breed, learning history and mental wellbeing.
 The process is designed to ensure that your pet is in the ‘right place’ mentally to learn so that any specific training and management protocols that we decide on work much more successfully.
 Good for you and good for your dog.

 The basis of any good behaviour modification plan is one of the least intervention possible causing no harm or distress to either the dog or the owners and ensuring that any protocol fit in with your lifestyle and capabilities.